The SAFE U Initiative

 When we focus on the individual, we strive to help you write your own future by make lasting changes in the way you think, feel and behave.
 We seek to change the current situation where individuals ‘float’ around the mental health ecosystem due to unmet needs.
 We also check if the quality of care received by an individual is indeed commensurate with the statistics reported by various mental health organisations.

-By transforming a person, we are essentially amplifying the impact a life can have on the world around him/her.
 If you wonder how this can be true, perhaps you can recall how Steve Jobs revolutionised the way we think about and use technology forever or even how Elon Mask is currently single-handedly transforming electric vehicles and space exploration.
 We do not have to be a Steve Jobs or Elon Musk to make an impact on society.

 We can become the social proof that drives the shift in social norms and normalises the path for others.